jj-zhu/jj-zhu.github.io/research.md

 My main interests have been in the intersection of three technical fields: optimization, dynamical systems and control, and machine learning, underpinned by principled applied math.
 One of my recent focuses is on data-driven robust optimization and control using tools such as functional/numerical analysis, principled machine learning and kernel methods.
 I believe mathematical optimization, such as modern stochastic and nonlinear programming, could play an important role in many cutting-edge applications such as large-scale machine learning and data-driven robust control.

 ### Papers
 **Shallow Representation is Deep: Learning Uncertainty-aware and Worst-case Random Feature Dynamics**.
+Diego Agudelo-Espana, Yassine Nemmour, Bernhard Schölkopf, Jia-Jie Zhu.
+Working paper

-Diego Agudelo-Espana, Yassine Nemmour, Bernhard Schölkopf, Jia-Jie Zhu. working paper.
+**Distributionally Robust Trajectory Optimization Under Uncertain Dynamics via Relative-Entropy Trust Regions**.
+Hany Abdulsamad, Tim Dorau, Boris Belousov, Jia-Jie Zhu and Jan Peters.
+[Preprint](https://arxiv.org/pdf/2103.15388.pdf)

 **From Majorization to Interpolation: Distributionally Robust Learning using Kernel Smoothing**.
 Jia-Jie Zhu,  Yassine Nemmour, Bernhard Schölkopf, 2021. [paper](https://arxiv.org/abs/2102.08474) [code (coming soon)]()